Stenum/klar-parat/PRD.md

 1. Open app → “Start Today” (or auto when first task completed).
 2. Big card for current task with emoji + hint; “Mark Done” button.
+   * Optional “Skip” button shows only if the parent allowed skips when starting the session.
 3. On tap: message is generated → TTS plays → next task slides in.
 4. Final task: “You finished!” + medal animation + total time vs. expected.